Skip to Content

 Serving Suggestions.

-This recipe is insanely simple and I tend to keep my sides equally simple.
+This recipe is incredibly simple, and I tend to keep my sides equally simple.

 But if you wanted something you can prepare in advance them a big bowl of my roasted vegetable couscous salad would work a treat.